 Admiral Stavridis remains an active and informed commentator on global affairs that impact business audiences investing worldwide.
 The forum will include a brief audience question-and-answer session.

-The event will be streamed live to the Winona campus in the Toner Student Center, Room 9, and at noon in the Common Room.
+The event will be streamed at noon to the Winona Campus in the Toner Student Center, Room 9, and the Common Room.

-Tickets are $25 for Saint Mary’s alumni, $10 for students, $40 for general admission, and no charge for Winona viewers.
+Tickets to the event are $25 for Saint Mary’s alumni, $10 for students, $40 for general admission, and no charge for Winona campus viewers.

-Registration begins at 11 a.m. in the Saint Mary’s event center; lunch, the program and a question-and-answer period run from 11:30 a.m. to 1:15 p.m.
+Registration begins at 11 a.m. in the Saint Mary’s University Center; lunch, the program and a question-and-answer period run from 11:30 a.m. to 1:15 p.m.

 More information is available at smumn.edu/hendricksonforum.
 Or contact Barb Hall at 612-238-4545 or HendricksonInstitute@smumn.edu for more information.